MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/manage-marketing-environments.md

 ## Do not change the URL for an environment with real-time or outbound Marketing installed

 For standard Dynamics 365 environments (without any flavor of Marketing installed), you can use the Power Platform admin center to change the URL of an environment.
-However, _you can't currently do this if you have Real-time or Outbound Marketing installed_.
+However, _you can't currently do this if you have real-time or outbound Marketing installed_.

 > [!IMPORTANT]
 > Do not attempt to change the URL for a real-time or outbound Marketing environment.
 If you require a different URL, you must set up a new Dynamics 365 environment at the new URL and then reinstall real-time or outbound Marketing there.